JBZoo/CSV-Blueprint/README.md

 # This will not affect the validator, but will make it easier for you to navigate.
 # For convenience, use the first line as a header (if possible).
 columns:
+  - preset: my-preset/login             # Add preset rules for the column.
+See README.md for details.
-  - name: Column Name (header)          # Any custom name of the column in the CSV file (first row).
+    name: Column Name (header)          # Any custom name of the column in the CSV file (first row).
 Required if "csv.header" is true.
     description: Lorem ipsum            # Description of the column.
 Not used in the validation process.
     example: Some example               # Example of the column value.
 Schema will also check this value on its own.